Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 Types of Sales Tax in Maryland

 In Maryland, there are two main types of sales tax: the state sales tax and local sales tax.
 The state sales tax rate is currently set at 6%, applied to most goods and some services.
 Local jurisdictions may also impose an additional sales tax, ranging from 0-3%, which is collected on top of the state sales tax.
-This means that consumers may be subject to varying sales tax rates depending on their location within the state.
+This means that consumers may be subject to varying sales depending on their location within the state.

 Exemptions and Exceptions

 While most goods and services are subject to sales tax in Maryland, there are certain and exceptions to be aware of.
 For example, groceries, prescription drugs, and some medical devices are exempt from sales tax.
 Additionally, certain services such as healthcare and legal services may be exempt from sales tax.
-It’s important for both consumers and businesses to understand these exemptions to ensure compliance with state tax laws.
+It’s important for both consumers and businesses to understand these to ensure with state tax laws.

 • Overall, Maryland sales tax plays a vital role in funding state operations and programs, with both state and local sales taxes contributing to the revenue stream.